openshift-labs/rhsummit18-cloudnative-guides/service-to-service.md

     Inventory getInventoryStatus(@PathVariable("itemId") String itemId);
 ~~~

-Finally, we also have to tell Spring to look for the `@FeginClient` annotation and automatically create an implementation for it.
+Finally, we also have to tell Spring to look for the `@FeignClient` annotation and automatically create an implementation for it.
 This is done by adding the `@EnableFeignClients` annotation to **src/main/java/com/redhat/coolstore/CatalogServiceApplication.java**

 |**STEP BY STEP:** Creating the client
 |![New file]({% image_path service-to-service-client.gif %}){:width="640px"}